 Cyber Risk Advisory

-What you need to know: Transitioning CSA STAR for Cloud Controls Matrix 4.0
+What You Need to Know: Transitioning CSA STAR for Cloud Controls Matrix 4.0

 Blog Images 2022 CSTAR tile

 In January of this year, the Cloud Security Alliance (CSA) released a major revision to its widely adopted Cloud Controls Matrix (CCM) in the form of version 4.0.
-This comes in the middle of a calendar year where several alternative information security frameworks are also expected to be refined, including the HITRUST CSF, ISO/IEC 27002, and PCI DSS.
+This comes in the middle of a calendar year when several alternative information security frameworks are also expected to be refined, including the HITRUST CSF, ISO/IEC 27002, and PCI DSS.

 Coalfire currently acts as a co-chairman to the Open Certification Framework (OCF) working group that is tasked with aligning other third-party assurance frameworks with the CCM for the purpose of increasing visibility and transparency of cloud service providers' (CSPs) security practices.

-Coalfire regularly contributes and participates in industry groups within the CSA and is a a consistent supporter of the Security, Trust, Assurance, and Risk (STAR) program popularized by this alliance of CSPs and cloud customers.
+Coalfire regularly contributes and participates in industry groups within the CSA and is a consistent supporter of the Security, Trust, Assurance, and Risk (STAR) program popularized by this alliance of CSPs and cloud customers.
 STAR celebrated its 1,000th registrant in 2020 via a live event where Coalfire leadership described the early days of the program and its successes as the CCM sought to push a new industry benchmark for cloud technologies.

 The STAR program allows organizations to both self-assess (Level 1) and participate in third-party assurance inspections (Level 2) based on responses to the Consensus Assessment Initiative Questionnaire (CAIQ) and the effective implementation of the CCM.
 For third-party assessments, Coalfire is one of approximately 20 approved STAR auditors globally, and maintains authorization to assess for both STAR Attestation based on prior SOC 2 examinations and STAR Certification that build on existing, accredited ISO/IEC 27001 certifications.